Plastic Kitchenware/Tableware from China and Hong Kong

 - A declaration documents can be accompanied by multiple analytical results documents, details of which (reference and issue date) need to be included on the PDD.

-- Supporting documentation including analytical reports can be copy documents.
+- Supporting documentation including, analytical reports can be copies of original documents.

 All the articles declared to us on a single Declaration document will be treated as a consignment.